List of Intercity-Express lines in Germany: 32

+118/119 train pair (Bodensee) has run since June 2023 as an ICE from Dortmund to Innsbruck, returning from Innsbruck to Münster.
+114/115 train pair (Wörthersee) runs from Münster to Klagenfurt, returning from Klagenfurt to Dortmund.

+Another pair of trains runs as Railjet 897 "Bregenzerwald" from Frankfurt to Bregenz and in the opposite direction as Railjet 890.

 39

-Line 39 was introduced with the 2021 timetable for trains between Hamburg-Altona and Cologne.
+Line 39 was introduced with the 2021 timetable as a Sprinter line between Hamburg-Altona and Cologne.
+After Cologne the trains continue to Frankfurt, Nuremberg and Passau via Bonn and Koblenz.
+Some stations are only stopped at by a few trains.

 41–49

 Lines 41, 42, 43, 45, 47 and 49 all usually begin in Cologne, Essen or Dortmund and run on the Cologne–Frankfurt high-speed rail line:

 41

 Line 41 starts in Essen and runs hourly via Frankfurt am Main and Nuremberg to Munich.
 Individual trains begin or end in Dortmund.
 The stops at Cologne/Bonn Airport, Siegburg/Bonn, Montabaur and Limburg South are served by only a few trains.
 From Monday to Wednesday, the last ICE service from the Ruhr ends in Würzburg and continues in the morning to Essen.
 A pair of trains leaves for Garmisch-Partenkirchen on Saturdays.

 One train runs from Darmstadt to Munich with a detour through the Ruhr area.
 It starts on Saturdays and Sundays in Cologne Messe/Deutz.

 The return train runs from Munich via the same route to Limburg Süd from Monday to Friday, but then runs via Wiesbaden and Mainz to Frankfurt.
 On Saturdays it ends early in Cologne and on Sundays in Düsseldorf Hauptbahnhof.